fyodorovich/Timebank-Toolkit/WhereToStart.md

 ### Numbers
 Use a spreadsheet for anything that involves keeping track of numbers.
 They are really good at that.

-``TIP`` people often use spreadsheets to arrange things in columns.
-It works pretty well, and also suggests that you are a super-organised person who is into spreadsheets.
+``TIP`` People often use spreadsheets to arrange things neatly in columns.

+``PRO`` It works pretty well, and also suggests that you are a super-organised person who is into spreadsheets.

 ``TRAP`` At some point you will want to print your list or do something else with it and it will look awful, or print over three pages sideways.

 ### Dates
-Use your Calendar.
+Use your Calendar, Reminders, To-Do lists

 ### Pictures

 #### Photo or Pixel Editor
+Canva
+Affinity Photo
+Adobe Photoshop
+Gimp
 #### Illustrations
+Affinity Designer
+Adobe Illustrator
+Inkscape
 #### Video
+--

-### Mostly Words, also pictures
+### Print, Publishing (Mostly Words, also pictures)
+Affinity Publisher
+Adobe Indesign
+Scribus
 #### Word Processor

 ### Does it involve a list of things?